Skip to content

 Gosforth Civic Theatre

 80 years ago, Gosforth Central Hall was opened as a place for all the community to gather.
-It was built as a memorial to “remember the brave people of our town, who gave their lives whilst serving in Her Majesties Forces and the Merchant Navy in the 1939-1945 war”.
-It is now Gosforth Civic Theatre, … Continued
+It was built as a memorial to “remember the brave people of our town, who gave their lives whilst serving in Her Majesties Forces and the Merchant Navy in the 1939–1945 war”.
+It has grown and moved since … Continued

 Hartlepool Community Hubs/Libraries